 Her greatest dream is to find a cure for FSHD and to one day see her mum (who also has FSHD) go shopping with her for hours on end and to buy those fashionable shoes that they love but can never seem to walk in.

-Claire is 44 years old and lives in Perth, Western Australia with her 15 year old daughter, Sabine.
+Claire lives in Perth, Western Australia with her daughter, Sabine.
 Claire was diagnosed with FSHD at 14 and has been using a wheelchair since 29 years of age.

 Claire has spent the last 15 years working in the Community Services industry in a variety of roles.
 Her career began with running her Life Coaching business, which involved Life Coaching, Public Speaking, training and advocacy.
 She went on to lecture at TAFE in the areas of community services and New Opportunities for Women.
 Then working at Disability Services Commission as a Local area Coordinator.

-Tania has a background in hospitality and catering and is currently studying accounting.
-She is also juggling raising her young daughter and simultaneously grappling with the degenerative effects of her own FSHD.
-She remains optimistic for finding a cure and has been a volunteer for several years for FSHD Global, focussing primarily on fundraising activities.
+Tania has a background in hospitality and catering and is currently working for FSHD.
+She is also raising her young daughter, Francesca and simultaneously grappling with the degenerative effects of her own FSHD.
+She remains optimistic for finding a cure and has been a volunteer for several years for FSHD Global, focussing primarily on fund raising activities.